Józef Białynia Chołodecki: Biography

 He had to work even while attending high school due to his father's death.
 In 1873, a year prior to finishing his law degree, Józef applied to the Directors of the Lwów postal service.
 He received a position with the postal service in Czerlany, later in Niżniów, Stanisławów, and finally in Lwów.
 In 1880 he became the regional director of the commissars postal service in Czerniowce, he quickly rose up the ranks of the postal service until he became the director of the account departments of the Lwów postal service.
-He retired while at this position in 1909.
+He retired while at this position on his own request in 1909.